So, You Want to Raise Heritage Turkeys?

 The Midget White turkey is often confused with the Beltsville Small White.
 This is a small white turkey developed in the 1950s from crosses between the Royal Palm and commercial white turkeys.
 They tend to have a higher percentage of breast meat for their size compared to some of the other heritage turkeys.

-Their small size with meaty breast, lower feed requirements, and docile nature make them an attractive turkey for homesteaders.
+Their small size with meaty breasts, lower feed requirements, and docile nature make them an attractive turkey for homesteaders.
 The hens tend toward broodiness and make good mothers.

 The Narragansett turkey hails from the Narragansett Bay area of Rhode Island.
 It originated in the 1600s from crosses between wild turkeys and domestic turkeys brought from Europe.
 They have markings similar to the Standard Bronze.
 The Narragansett turkey is a large bird that was favored for meat production before the development of heavier breeds.